 Important note: If your whitening system uses a bleaching light, your dentist will give you protective goggles to wear during your whitening treatment.

-Treatment in a controlled environment
+Treatment in a Controlled Environment

 How much does professional teeth whitening cost?

-You won't have to look too far if you’re looking for a dentist who performs teeth whitening, Almost all general dentists offer some type of teeth whitening services.
-You can always go online to see who is running a whitening special near you.
-Contact a dentist near you to learn more about your teeth whitening treatment options and your smile will thank you for it!
+Professional teeth whitening treatment is the most effective way to whiten your smile.
+Typically, teeth whitening at the dentist will set you back a few hundred dollars.
+Expect to pay a premium for the most effective whitening brands, such as Zoom!® and KöR®.
+Luckily, you won't have to look too far for a dentist who offers teeth whitening.
+Almost all general dentists offer some sort of teeth whitening services.
+You can also go online to see who is running a whitening special near you.
+Contact a dentist near you to learn more about your teeth whitening treatment options and your smile will thank you for it.